Abbott government: National Commission of Audit

 The National Commission of Audit was announced by Treasurer Hockey, and the Minister for Finance, Senator Mathias Cormann, on 22 October 2013.
 It was established as an independent body to "review and report on the performance, functions and roles of the Commonwealth government" and to advise on eliminating wasteful spending and government inefficiency and make recommendations to achieve savings sufficient to deliver a surplus of 1 per cent of GDP prior to 2023–24.
 The government appointed Tony Shepherd AO to chair the commission.
 The other commissioners were: Dr Peter Boxall, Tony Cole, Robert Fisher and Amanda Vanstone.

 Taxation

 In the 2013 Election campaign, Tony Abbott promised a "comprehensive tax white paper" to look at tax reform.
 In June 2014, Abbott launched the Reform of the Federation white paper, with an eye to clarifying "roles and responsibilities for states and territories so that they are as far as possible, sovereign in their own sphere".
-In March 2015, Joe Hockey launched the Abbot government's Tax White Paper titled "Re:think".
+In March 2015, Joe Hockey launched the Abbott government's Tax White Paper titled "Re:think".
 In 2015 Abbott made calls for increasing the GST to 15%.